benji042/asap-sdk-react/README.md

 ## Usage

-The SDK exports a single component, `ASAPModal`.
+The SDK exports a single component, `<ASAP />`.
 It includes all necessary context providers and handles its own state.
 The component's CSS is automatically injected, so no separate CSS import is required.

 Here's a basic example of how to use it in your application: